coshinen/blog/pages/quotes.md

 > * If you only do what you can do, you will never be more than you are now.

 > Master Oogway, Kung Fu Panda, 3:
-> * Inner peace, inner peace. itchy nose.
+> * Inner peace.
+Inner peace.
+Itchy nose.
 Ah-choo!
 Finally, inner peace.
-Now what?
+Now, what?
 > * Quit?
 Don't quit.
 Noodles?
 Don't noodles.
 You are too concerned with what was and what will be.
 > There's a saying: Yesterday is history, tomorrow is a mystery, but today is a gift.
 That is why it is called the present.
 > * There are no accidents.